-“Goodbye 1977, hello 1978,” she heard James whisper incredulously.
+“Goodbye 1977, hello 1978,” she heard James whisper incredulously when he regained his sense.
 Before she could move, he snapped up from the floor and thrust her into his arms, the dirty robes long forgotten.
 As he carried her to his bed, she continued to laugh and thank her lucky stars that her life was finally starting to turn around.

 Author’s Note: HA!
 Poor James got too excited about sexy Lily XD I’ve noticed that when I write Lily and James, their individual chapters are always much longer.
 I think it’s because they are so adorable together!